NMGRL/pychron/README.md

 Who's Using Pychron
 ====================

-A number of Ar/Ar Geochronology laboratories are using Pychron to various degrees.
+A number of Ar/Ar Geochronology and noble gas laboratories are using Pychron to various degrees.
 These include

  - New Mexico Geochronology Research Laboratory
  - University of Manitoba